Efthymios-Stathakis/vs-detection/docs/REPORT.md

 ### 1.1 First principles

-We have a dataset that represents four vocal sound categorie
+We have a dataset that represents four vocal sound categories:

 - Cough
 - Laughter
-- Tapping
+- Mic Tapping
 - Crowd talking

-We observe that the audio clips have varying length from a few seconds up to more than two minutes.
-To prepare the data for modelling purposes, as well as, for the purpose of better capturing temporally local features, we segment the audio clips into **roughly equally sized chunks of preselected duration**, hereafter denoted as  $d$.
+We observe that the audio clips have varying lengths, ranging from a few seconds up to more than two minutes.
+To prepare the data for modelling purposes, as well as, for the purpose of better capturing temporally local features, we segment the audio clips into **equally sized chunks of preselected duration**, hereafter denoted as  $d$.
 This serves a dual purpose.

 - Our solution resembles a realistic scenario where the classification takes place in **near-real time**, for latency-critical applications.
 - We normalize the input data to so that our input samples represent a similar amount of information.